 Don’t want to go through an expensive and time consuming legal process?
 Some homeowners in this situation simply call the police and tell them that there are burglars in their home.
 This enables the police to enter the property using force, even if they don’t have a warrant.

 Another option is to contact a sympathetic locksmith.
 Spend time identifying the squatters and taking notice of their comings and goings.
 As soon as they have left the property, your locksmith can change the locks, giving you full access to your property again, and enabling you to reclaim what’s rightfully yours.

 Finally, if you’re really desperate to reclaim your home then you could contact one of numerous anti-squatter security agencies currently operating in Spain.
 These organizations specialise in negotiating with the illegal occupants to leave the property and setting up 24-hour surveillance ,and although this often involves some low level intimidation, this falls within the limits of the law in Spain.

-Thinking of investing in your own Spanish home?
-Our property experts are perfectly placed to offer all of the help and support you need.
+Are you currently looking for your dream Spanish villa or apartment on the Costa Del Sol?
+The team at Right Casa real estate agency is perfectly placed to offer all of the help and support you need.
 Why not get in touch today?